didacrios/didacrios/README.md

 ## 🔭 Current Role

-I currently work at [Freshly Cosmetics](https://github.com/freshlycosmetics-developer) as part of a development team on an internal project aimed at streamlining daily operations at the logistics center responsible for processing and dispatching our orders.
-Our primary focus involves simplifying and automating the daily tasks of the logistics team, aiming to create more efficient workflows and enhance overall productivity.
+II currently work as a Senior Full Stack Developer at [Apricode Tech](https://github.com/Apricode-Tech-SL), where I'm part of a specialized team working with an external client ona comprehensive logistics application.
+Our primary focus involves migrating their legacy system to a modern, scalable solution using TypeScript and React.
+This challenging project allows me to apply my technical expertise while collaborating closely with stakeholders to ensure the new application meets their evolving business needs and improves operational efficiency.
+The migration process involves not only technological transformation but also streamlining workflows and enhancing user experience for logistics operations, making it a perfect blend of technical innovation and practical problem-solving.

 ## 🏃‍♂️ Track & Field